nerdyvyoma136/Analysing-Fitness-Data/README.md

 •Have I succeeded with my training goals?

+•Am I progressing?

-•Am I progressing?•What were my best achievements?
+•What were my best achievements?

 •How do I perform compared to others?